ZeroBone/PresMonDec/README.md

 ## First method

 The first method is based on the [Monadic Decomposition in Integer Linear Arithmetic](https://arxiv.org/abs/2004.12371) paper by Matthew Hague, Anthony Widjaja Lin, Philipp Rümmer and Zhilin Wu.
-It is important that there, a bound `B` for essentially the maximum value the formula can "address explicitly" is computed before constructing a formula for `z3` that expresses the fact that the given formula is monadically decomposable.
+It is important that in the implementation, an upper bound `B` for essentially the maximum value the formula can "address explicitly" is computed before constructing a `z3` formula that expresses the fact that the given formula is monadically decomposable.

 To use this method, call the `monadic_decomposable` function from the `src/presmondec.py` module.
 The arguments are: